-By now, you know what "C4" means, but friends and family members may find some explanation helpful.
+By now, you know what "C1-3" means, but friends and family members may find some explanation helpful.
 The spine has four sections: cervical (C), thoracic (T), lumbar (L), and sacral (S).
 It also has 33 bones, called vertebrae.
 Each vertebra is associated with a spinal nerve.
 A simple system of one letter and one number acts as shorthand for the SCI (Figure 1).
 The letter shows the section, and the number shows the injured nerves.
 The level of injury determines what parts of the body lose muscle and sensory function.
 The severity or completeness of the injury determines whether some or all motor and sensory function is lost.
-This guide is intended for someone with complete paralysis below C4.
+This guide is intended for someone with complete paralysis below C1-3.

 Cervical (neck) injuries usually result in four-limb paralysis called tetraplegia.
-People with complete C4 SCI do not have the ability to move their arms or legs.
-They may experience problems with coughing and breathing.
-Injuries at or above the C4 level may require a ventilator.
-Neck and shoulder movement and breathing are usually possible with a C4 spinal cord injury.
+People with complete C1-3 SCI are able to speak, swallow, and control head movement, but do not have the ability to move their arms or legs.
+They will lose the ability to cough and breathe.
+Injuries at the C1-3 level require mechanical ventilation.

-The position of key muscle groups still working after a C4 spinal cord injury are also indicated in Figure 1.
-They include:
+The position of key muscle groups still working after a C1-3 spinal cord injury are indicated in Figure 1.
+They may include: